 Origins: Yes, this is a real complaint based upon a real incident, as related by Jack Weigand, a pistolsmith who operates Weigand Combat Handguns, Inc. in Mountaintop, Pennsylvania.
 Dell

-doesn't dispute the primary elements of the complaint, so the only real issue here is whether the treatment Mr. Weigand received from Dell merits — as called for here — a boycott of Dell Computers.
+doesn’t dispute the primary elements of the complaint, so the only real issue here is whether the treatment

-One can hardly blame companies involved in the manufacture and sales of high-tech products such as computers for implementing some form of sales screening after the events of September 11.
-The important factors are how those screening procedures are implemented, and how those companies respond when their screening procedures fail.
+One can hardly blame companies involved in the manufacture and sales of high-tech products such as computers for implementing some form of sales screening after the events of

-That Dell's mechanism for screening questionable purchases failed, and that a blameless customer found his order summarily cancelled without notification or explanation is apparent, but the issue seems to be far less that Dell discriminates against gun owners and dealers by assuming that anyone "involved in firearms . . . might be doing something illegal" than they simply made some questionable decisions in implementing their screening
+That Dell’s mechanism for screening questionable purchases failed, and that a blameless customer found his order summarily cancelled without notification or explanation is apparent, but the issue seems to be far less that Dell discriminates against gun owners and dealers by assuming that anyone “involved in

 It takes an almost amusing naïveté to think that those who might use computers for illegal (and possibly violent) purposes are going to openly order them using company names containing phrases such as “combat handguns.”
 Even if they did, screening orders for those words and phrases is one thing; arbitrarily cancelling orders based on their presence is another.
 Such a match should flag an order for further review, not trigger an automatic cancellation that simply leaves a customer hanging without notice or explanation.